-- The project activity is the destruction of HFC 23 (CHF3) waste streams from an existing HCFC22 production facility, where the project activity occurs; - The HCFC-22 production facility has an operating history of at least three years -of operating history between beginning of the year 2000 and the end of the year 2004 and has been in operation from 2005 until the start of the project activity; - The HFC-23 destruction occurs at the same industrial site where the HCFC-22 production occurs (i.e. no offsite transport occurs); and - where no regulation requires the destruction of the total amount of HFC23 waste.
+- The project activity is the destruction of HFC 23 (CHF3) waste streams from an existing HCFC22 production facility; - The HCFC-22 production facility has an operating history of at least three years between beginning of the year 2000 and the end of the year 2004 and has been in operation from 2005 until the start of the project activity; - The HFC-23 destruction occurs at the same industrial site where the HCFC-22 production occurs (i.e. no offsite transport occurs); and - Where no regulation requires the destruction of the total amount of HFC23 waste.